State of Connecticut Tobacco Litigation

-Berger Montague’s Consumer Protection Group protects consumers’ rights when they are injured by false or misleading advertising, defective products, data privacy breaches, and various other unfair trade practices.
+Berger Montague’s consumer protection attorneys protect consumers’ rights when they are injured or incur losses due to consumer fraud, false or misleading advertising, defective products, data privacy breaches, and other unfair trade practices.

 Consumer protection class actions can arise from many different kinds of corporate misconduct, including but not limited to the following:

-The firm’s consumer cases have garnered special mention by the National Law Journal in its selection of Berger Montague to its 2016 “Hot List” of top plaintiffs’ firms in the United States.
+Berger Montague’s consumer cases have garnered special attention from The National Law Journal.
+The journal listed our firm on its 2016 “Hot List” of top plaintiffs’ firms in the United States.

-For example, as noted in the Hot List, the firm was co-lead counsel in In re TJX Cos.
+As noted in the Hot List, our firm was co-lead counsel in In re TJX Cos.
 Retail Security Breach Litig., No. 1:07-cv-10162-WGY (D. Mass.), a multidistrict class action brought on behalf of consumers whose personal and financial data was compromised in the then-largest theft of personal data in history.

 The breach involved more than 45 million credit and debit card numbers and 450,000 customers’ driver’s license numbers.
 The case settled for benefits valued at more than $200 million and included two years of credit monitoring and identity theft insurance for certain class members, cash reimbursements, store vouchers, and injunctive relief.